 Spinal cord injury and the healing potential of stem cells

 The theory behind the use of stem cells is: Axons are the primary transmission lines of the nervous system, relaying signals that connect the brain and spinal cord to the muscles and organs of the body.
-These nerve fibers run along the length of the spinal cord and transmit information to and from the brain, allowing for proper body function.
+These nerve fibres run along the length of the spinal cord and transmit information to and from the brain, allowing for proper body function.

 Axons are like electrical wires and are completely surrounded by myelin, a coating formed by specialized cells called oligodendrocytes.
 Myelin is essential for the proper functioning of the nervous system.
 In spinal cord injury, axons that survive the initial damage often lose this essential myelin coating due to death of oligodendrocytes.
 Axons that lose the myelin insulation do not carry the signals through the spinal cord properly and might eventually die.
 Axonal death and dysfunction lead to difficulties in movement and possible paralysis.